 It’s not all about you

 In business, you are not a unique and beautiful snowflake.
-No one cares about your semester abroad or the drinking contest you won or the accolades of your college social life.
+No one cares about your semester abroad or the drinking contest you won or the accolades of your college student social life.
 Being the popular kid is no longer relevant.
 Turn your focus to your skills, the value you provide your employer, and always doing a great job while paying attention to detail.

 If you can handle that, you’ll be off to a great career before you know it.
 If not, you may find yourself working menial jobs wondering why you can’t get ahead.
 And if you can’t figure out why you continue to fail, it’s time to look in the mirror.
 For your failures, you can only blame yourself.
 So act professionally, grow your network, and focus on value to launch a wonderful career.